paolaromerop/customer-churn-prediction/README.md

   <img src="cover.jpg" width="650">
 </p>

 # 📊 Customer Churn Prediction

 Machine Learning project that predicts customer churn in the telecommunications industry using classification models and business-oriented performance metrics.

-**Industry:** Telecommunications

-**Project Type:** Machine Learning Classification

-**Best Model:** CatBoost

-**ROC-AUC:** 0.90

-**Tools:** Python · pandas · scikit-learn · CatBoost

-## Project Overview

-Customer retention is one of the most important challenges for subscription-based businesses.
-Acquiring a new customer is usually more expensive than retaining an existing one, making early churn detection a valuable business tool.

-In this project, I developed a machine learning model capable of identifying customers at risk of cancelling their telecommunications service.

 ---

-## Business Problem
+## 📌 Project Summary

-The telecommunications company wanted to predict which customers were likely to leave the service in order to implement proactive retention strategies.
+This project focuses on predicting customer churn for a telecommunications company.
+The objective was to identify customers at high risk of cancelling their service so the company can implement proactive retention strategies.

-The objective was to build a classification model that could accurately identify customers with high churn probability while minimizing false negatives.
+The project includes data integration, exploratory data analysis, feature engineering, model comparison, hyperparameter optimization, and business-oriented evaluation to select the most suitable predictive model.

 ---

+## 🏆 Key Results

+- **Best Model:** CatBoost (Balanced)
+- **ROC-AUC:** **0.90**
+- **F1-score:** **0.69**
+- Compared **10 different modeling strategies**
+- Evaluated Logistic Regression, Random Forest and CatBoost models
+- Selected the final model based on predictive performance and business applicability

+---

+## 💼 Business Problem

+Customer acquisition is considerably more expensive than customer retention.
+Being able to identify customers likely to leave the service allows companies to implement targeted retention campaigns before cancellation occurs.

+The goal was to develop a classification model capable of identifying customers with high churn probability while minimizing false negatives.

+---

-## Dataset
+## 📂 Dataset

-The project integrates information from multiple datasets, including:
+The analytical dataset was built by integrating multiple sources:

 - Customer contracts
 - Personal information
 - Internet services
 - Telephone services

-After data cleaning and feature engineering, all datasets were merged into a single analytical dataset.
+The project included data cleaning, preprocessing, handling missing values and feature engineering before model development.

 ---

-## Technologies
+## ⚙️ Technologies

 - Python
 - pandas